Mutual-exclusion critical section for protecting shared resources between tasks.

 |

-Locks the current task to prevent task switching and claims the critical section.
+Disable task switching (lock) and then claim the critical section.

 - Parameters